-Portugal is in vogue in the last years, with tourism booming in several parts of the country and the average interest about Portugal has been increasing globally.
+Portugal is in vogue in the last years, with tourism booming in several parts of the country and the average interest in Portugal has been increasing globally.
 Despite this, Portugal is still much less famous than its neighbors Spain and France, yet it’s now far from being an obscure destination/country.

 In this post, we are going to explore what is Portugal is known for, i.e., what foreigners think about Portugal what do they remember?
 As Portuguese travelers, we deal with this very often – sometimes the answers are obvious and common, others may be unexpected.
 Some people we met know very little about Portugal others know the country surprisingly well.

-So, what is Portugal famous for?
+what is Portugal famous for?

-Well known Portuguese Food and drinks
+Famous Portuguese Food and drinks

 #1 Port wine